nanokina/ebyroid/README.md

 ### VOICEROID+ supports looks poor, why?

-As of VOICEROID2, the software design is somewhat sophisticated\
-so you only need one executable while voice librariy varies.\
+As of `VOICEROID2`, the software design is sophisticated and there's only one executable while voice librariy varies.\
-That's why VOICEROID2 is fully supported.
+That's why `VOICEROID2` is fully supported.
 Just making a support for the one executable works fine.

-In contrast, every VOICEROID+ has its own executable, which means I need to write an individual support for each library.\
+In contrast, every `VOICEROID+` has its own executable, which means I need to write an individual support for each library.\
 And I just f--king ran out of money after buying 4 of them.

 I'd appreciate your support as in making a pull request, opening an issue or emailing me.